jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 The chords will be of different types depending on how the scale degree intervals fall within the chord.

-Chords are numbered with roman numerals matching the number of their scale degree.
+Chords are numbered with Roman numerals matching the number of their scale degree.
-Uppercase roman numerals are used for major chords, and lowercase roman numerals are used for minor chords.
+Uppercase Roman numerals are used for major chords, and lowercase Roman numerals are used for minor chords.

 #### Harmonizing the major scale